Richardscripts/Shopping-List/README.md

-# Shopping-List
+# Shopping List App Challenge

-A form add, delete, check for a mock Shopping List
+This repo contains starter files for the *Shopping List App* challenge.